 Serve your fried chicken livers as part of your meze table.

 Fried Chicken Livers With Black-Eyed Beans

-- 500 g chicken livers cut into small cubes
+- 500 grams chicken livers cut into small cubes

 - 1 medium green pepper deseeded & roughly chopped